Cyberpsychology BSc (Hons)

 Dedicated personal tutor

-When you arrive, we'll introduce you to your personal Academic Advisor.
+When you arrive, we'll introduce you to your personal Academic Adviser.
 This is the member of staff who will provide academic guidance, be a support throughout your time at UEL and who will show you how to make the best use of all the help and resources that we offer.

 Workload